Anger Management (TV series): Reception

-Anger Management received largely negative reviews.
+Anger Management received largely unfavorable reviews.
 Based on 35 reviews collected by Rotten Tomatoes, the first season of Anger Management received an average 23% overall "Rotten" score, with an average rating of 5.20/10; the website's consensus states, "Anger Management is aggressively so-so, with thin characters and a few groan-worthy gags for every good one."Metacritic, which uses a weighted average, gave the first season of the show a score of 44 out of 100 based on 33 critics' reviews.

 Linda Stasi of the New York Post called the series "not so bad", adding "Anger Management is pretty conventional up to and including an idiot laugh track—and a character named Charlie—again.
 But maybe the familiar is what will keep crazy Charlie [Sheen] from killing himself and others in a blind, drunken, psycho haze on set.
 Or maybe not."
 The Wall Street Journals Nancy DeWolf Smith thought the series was "usually funny, often clever" and added "The accomplishment here is that tight writing and editing, a solid cast with good timing and Mr. Sheen's chops as the ne plus ultra of sitcom performers, make the whole thing feel, if not entirely fresh—then crisp."

 Alan Sepinwall of HitFix stated: "Anger Management is Charlie Sheen doing what Charlie Sheen does—on-screen.
 It's not artful, it's not elegant ...
 It will likely give his fans what they want.
 And if there are enough of them to trigger the order for the extra 90 episodes, then FX, Helford and everyone else will feel justified in taking another chance on the guy, despite what happened in the past."

 The Huffington Posts Maureen Ryan stated: "despite the careful attention to image enhancement possibilities, the core ugliness and toxic narcissism of Anger Management are impossible to ignore. ...
 Whoever Anger Management benefits – and it certainly won't be viewers used to FX's usual scripted fare – whole enterprise is really just image management.
 Nice work if you can get it."